Some films are so perfectly constructed that they become instant classics.

 here Black and white works exceptionally well.
 This view of communist is how

-they work in the shadow, removed from the revealing light of day.
+they work in the shadows, removed from the revealing light of day.
 Siegel plays

 with light and dark, casting shadows over the characters giving a real sense of